fefosalvati/HR_law_project/README.md

 * dataset_text.csv: includes the Document id and the text of all UN General Comments and Recommendations in the dataset

+* datatext.csv: includes all texts of each document, but without any additional data

 * dataset_gc.csv: includes the complete cross-section data set: Document id, vars on year, word count, info on organization, codes outgoing references, etc.